VokeyJ7/ASL-Neural-Network/README.md

 This project is a Convolutional Neural Network (CNN) built using TensorFlow/Keras for recognizing **American Sign Language (ASL)** hand signs from images.

-It trains on 36 classes representing ASL alphabet letters (A–Z) and some additional symbols.
+It trains on 36 classes representing ASL alphabet letters.
+(A–Z)